 |Shipping options||Next-day shipping and 2-day shipping (though there are disruptions and delays during the COVID-19 pandemic)||Next-day, 2-day, and standard (3-5 business days)|

 |Fees||Amazon FBA fees include:||Amazon MCF charges FBA fees for Amazon Prime orders, and has separate MCF fees for orders placed on sites outside of Amazon that are based on order weight and size.|

-Multi-Channel Fulfillment works similarly to how fulfillment with a third-party logistics (3PL) company works: You store your products at their warehouses and they’ll handle fulfillment.
+Multi-Channel Fulfilment works similarly to how fulfilment with a third-party logistics (3PL) company works: You store your products at their warehouses and they’ll handle fulfilment.

 Orders placed on your website are received by Amazon

 By integrating your website with Amazon, any order that’s placed is automatically sent to an Amazon warehouse.

 Amazon will fulfil the order based on its selected and available delivery options.
 One thing to note is Amazon prioritises FBA orders over MCF orders from your website, so potential delays can happen.